Remi D

 Founder

-Jazz philosopher, Jazz novelist, Jazz musician, Jazz storyteller, Jazz educator: Remi D, the founding Jazz practitioner and artist behind Abracadia.
+Reggae Jazz philosopher, Reggae Jazz novelist, Reggae Jazz musician, Reggae Jazz storyteller, Reggae Jazz educator: Remi D, the founding educationist edutainer behind Abracadia.

 50’s London Jamaican Maroon Windrush orphan raised in care… Multiple survivor of some heavyweight imponderables…